Google Releases Important News About One of Their Ranking Factors - Page Experience

 • Leveraging the HTTPS protocol

-• Minimizing (if not eliminating) intrusive interstitials
+• Minimising (if not eliminating) intrusive interstitials

-Of course, all of these changes from Google – like all the overhauls in the past – are going to require web owners, marketers, and search engine optimizers to take a closer look at their site and their pages.
+Of course, all of these changes from Google – like all the overhauls in the past – are going to require web owners, marketers, and search engine optimisers to take a closer look at their site and their pages.

 Core Web Vitals can now be measured using:

 On 31st March 2021, Google updated its FAQs around the Core Web Vitals and the page experience update.
-The updated page anwsers a lot of questions that are often brought up by SEOers.
+The updated page answers a lot of questions that are often brought up by SEOers.
 What stands out is the one on how Google will still rank the most relevant content despite how poorly it might do with its core web vitals scores.
 And these pages are still eligible for "Top Stories Carousel" even if the Core Web Vitals is not cleared.

 Here are some highlights that I found very useful: